Marion Lorne: Death

 Lorne appeared in 27 episodes of Bewitched and was not replaced after she died of a heart attack in her Manhattan apartment on May 9, 1968, aged 84, prior to the start of production of the show's fifth season.
 She is interred at Ferncliff Cemetery in Greenburgh, New York.

 Posthumous

 The producers of Bewitched decided that Lorne's character as Aunt Clara could not be replaced by another actress.
 (Aunt Clara was never mentioned in any subsequent Bewitched episode after her death.)
 Comedic actress Alice Ghostley was recruited to fill the gap as "Esmeralda", a different type of older witch with wobbly magic whose spells often went astray.
 Coincidentally, Lorne and Ghostley had appeared side by side in one scene as partygoers in the classic comedy-drama film The Graduate, made the year before Lorne's death.

 Lorne received a posthumous Emmy Award for Outstanding Supporting Actress in a Comedy Series for her work on Bewitched.
 The award was accepted by Bewitched star Elizabeth Montgomery.

+In 2025, Lorne was posthumously inducted into the Luzerne County Arts & Entertainment Hall of Fame.